 Substantive knowledge focuses on developing children’s skills and knowledge required for them to develop as musicians.
 This is achieved through deliberate practice and allows children to develop and demonstrate fluency of knowledge.
 It involves learning about music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
 Disciplinary knowledge in music is the interpretation on the interrelated dimensions of music and how this knowledge is used when singing, playing instruments, improvising and composing, to develop creative and original pieces and performances.
 Children work independently and collaboratively to interpret and combine the dimensions of music to create a specific and desired effect.

 The Charanga scheme of work is followed from Reception to Year 6 to ensure a wide exposure to different genres of music, with lots of practical opportunities to explore and develop as musicians and singers.
-Teachers can tailor the Charanga units to fit around key stage performances.
-They can use the ‘freestyle’ element of the package to provide thematic cross curricular lessons that also follow children’s interests.
 Music lessons are broken down into half-termly units with an emphasis on musical vocabulary while allowing children to talk about pieces of music using the correct terminology.
 Each unit of work has an on-going musical learning focus with lessons usually following a specific learning sequence:

 - Listen and Appraise

 - Musical Activities (including pulse and rhythm)